 If money is not a problem, granite is the perfect countertop for your kitchen.
 Granite adds a touch of elegance and style.
 It increases property value and it has a long list of great advantages.
 For instance, granite is incredibly strong, long-lasting, and impervious to heat.
 It is practically maintenance-free and comes in over 3,000 colors and styles.

 Quartz countertops are classy and durable.
 Technically, your quartz countertop is actually an engineered stone product that contains quartz particles and synthetic materials.
 They are the best of both worlds — a sweet spot between laminate and stone.
-Quartz is a cheaper alternative to granite and marble but it is mainly recommended because of a zero-maintenance reputation and resistance to staining and scratching — a perfect solution for any laundry room countertop material.
+Quartz is a cheaper alternative to granite and marble but it is mainly recommended because of a zero-maintenance reputation and resistance to staining and scratching — a perfect solution for any laundry room countertop material and quartz bathroom countertops.
 It is impervious to acid and heat and it has a natural appearance that is both convincing and classy.

 If you love a natural, earthy look for your kitchen countertops, wood is the way to go.
 Wood countertops (a.k.a. butcher-block countertops) give your kitchen that warm and natural feel.
 This option gives your kitchen a quaint, country appearance and comes with a number of advantages.
 Wood countertops are natural, somewhat easy to clean and they can be simply resealed.
 This style of countertop requires a very hardwood, which is why they are usually made from oak and maple — two kinds of wood that tend to be very light in color.
 You can even go for reclaimed wood kitchen countertops because this option is cheap, natural and gives your kitchen that charming old-world appearance.